eightyfour/translatron/README.md

 UI only events are events which are triggered if the user do anything without a server interaction.
 Like selecting a language or open a project.

+### Components

+#### UI Modules

+An UI module contains the logic for a HTML component.
+A module's public API has functions for
+* trigger actions in the UI as response to events arriving at the controller (e.g. _renderXYZList_)
+* functions for registering event listeners for events originating in the HTML component (e.g. _onParentDirectorySelected_).

+UI modules are registered with _canny_ (in _main.js_).
+In the implementation for _canny_'s _ready_ callback, UI modules will add event listeners which in turn execute the callback.

+#### UI controllers

+A controller is the bridge between an UI module and other components (e.g. _trade_).

+Functions in a controller's public API:
+* under normal circumstances, a controller's public functions are only callbacks for events coming from _trade_.

+A controller will already register itself at construction time at the corresponding UI module's _onXYZTriggered_ functions.
+ The callback functions passed to these UI module functions will call _trade_ to do the actual work (e.g. calling the server). server).